MaximeBurgher/Extended-rhombic-lattice/README.md

-Start of the project following the Master's thesis for the beginning of the Ph.D thesis.
+Start of the project following the Master's thesis : beginning of the Ph.D thesis.

 I consider now the physics of an extended lattice of quasi 1-D rhombic chain of interacting bosons in presence of a pi-flux per plaquette.
 With this geometry, the dispersion relation also presents flat bands with Aharonov-Bohm caging occuring even in the non-linear regime for the Gross-Pitaevskii equation.
 The fully quantum regime is still to be understood and the dynamic had been simulated with exact diagonalisation.
 A mapping toward two coupled pendulum could be made in principle but is extremely challenging.
 The main goal of this project here is to caracterise the condesnation on such a lattice.
 For the BBH model, it was quite easy because one could consider from the dispersion relation centered on the Gamma point that the ground state of the system was a uniform condensate.
 Here, since the dispersion relation is completely flat, no conclusion can be made considering the form of the ground state.
 A study of the first excitations will after be made.